Explore Prague: A Self-Guided Walking Tour

 Wenceslas Square

-Conclude your walking tour at Wenceslas Square, a vibrant boulevard with a mix of shops, restaurants, and cultural landmarks.
+End your walking tour at Wenceslas Square, a busy shopping street, and a place of interest often visited for unique restaurants, and a great number of cultural monuments.

 The National Museum